sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/non-breaking-seo-friendly-urls-in-laravel.md

 https://thelaraveltimes.com/articles/24/laravel-5-4-new-features
 ```

 An incrementing ID can expose a lot though.
-It makes it easy for someone or something to crawl through an entire dataset, and it provides an indication it's size.
+It makes it easy for someone or something to crawl through an entire dataset, and it provides an indication of it's size.

-This doesn't really matter for public data like blog posts, but we probably don't want any malicious crawlers scraping our user profiles.
+This doesn't matter for public data like blog posts, but we probably don't want any malicious crawlers scraping our user profiles.
 Phil Sturgeon has a nice writeup about the importance of obfuscated ID's [on his blog](https://philsturgeon.uk/http/2015/09/03/auto-incrementing-to-destruction/).

 ```md
 https://laravelbuddies.com/user/12dj4om7/sebastiandedeyne
 ```

-We'll just use the model's ID for this article.
+We'll use the model's ID for this article.
 If we'd want to obfuscate our ID's, we could either use a library to hash the existing ID like [Jens Segers' Optimus](https://github.com/jenssegers/optimus), or we could generate a random string when the model's created (in that case, don't forget to make ensure it's unique!).

 We'll be working with a simple `Article` model, which has an `id` and `title` field.
-The article's slug will just be a sluggified version of it's `title`, which we'll generate via an accessor.
+The article's slug will be a sluggified version of it's `title`, which we'll generate via an accessor.

 Since the concept of an article maps to a single url, we'll also add a computed `url` attribute which returns an url to the article's detail page.